 Joining a Zwift race or group ride is easy.
-Open the Zwift Mobile Link app for a full list of opportunities, and the ability to register in advance.
+Open Zwift Companion for a full list of opportunities, and the ability to register in advance.
 Or explore our events page.
 Read the event details about the race or group ride.
 You can also find the events in game from the start screen.
 They are listed in the top right corner.

 Picking Your Category

 Group rides and races are organized by rider category (see below).
 The categories are based on fitness levels as measured by watts per kilogram (w/kg) and your functional threshold power (FTP).
 The “A” group rides are fastest, while “D” riders battle at more modest speeds.
 Pro tip: some group rides and races start different categories at slightly different times.

 Here are a few great first rides and races to check out: ODZ Coffee Ride, Aussie Hump Day Ride (AHDR), TGIF Group Ride, WBR races, Zwift sponsored races (you’ll see the Zwift logo), and KISS races.

 Make sure you give yourself a good 15 minutes before the group ride or race begins to get warmed up.
 Most rides and races go hard out of the gate, so there won’t be a warmup once the event starts.
 This is also a good time to make sure all your connections — heart rate monitor, cadence, and trainer — are working properly and that your trainer is calibrated correctly.
 We notify you in game when your event is about to start, so don’t worry about losing track of time while warming up.

 Make sure your water bottles are full, sports nutrition is within reach (at least for longer rides — most Zwifters don’t eat during events that are shorter than an hour), and a dry towel is handy.
 Don’t forget about your fan!